-Key Risks Risk Description Mitigants Valuation Movement in valuation movement resulting in negative impact on returns or covenant breaches.
-The Company owns a portfolio of diversified and cash generative assets that provide stability against movements in valuation.
+impact on returns or covenant breaches. assets that provide stability against movements in valuation.
 The Company takes a conservative approach to valuations and provides regular disclosure on sensitivities.
 The Company regularly benchmarks its discount rates against comparable transactions and peers.
 The Company has a track record in making changes to discount rates in line with interest rate movements.
 The valuation of assets includes a annual external audit and a quarterly review of all macro assumptions by an independent valuation committee.
 The Company has material covenant headroom and considers covenant impact under a range of scenarios within its forecasting activities.
 Financing risk Inability to refinance or raise debt adversely impacting growth.
 The Company has a track record of successfully securing a combination of debt and equity capital.
-Inability to access equity capital adversely impacting growth.
-The Company agreed in December 2024, the refinancing of Facility A upor maturity in October 2025 amounting to €235 million.
-Failure to comply with debt covenants could result in financial penalties or other restrictions • The Company generates high volumes of discretionary cashflows that could be utilised to service debt and materially de-gear. being placed upon the Company. • The Company could dispose of assets in order to generate liquidity.
+Inability to access equity capital adversely impacting growth. • The Company agreed in December 2024, the refinancing of Facility A upon maturity in October 2025 amounting to €235 million.
+Failure to comply with debt covenants could result in financial penalties The Company generates high volumes of discretionary cashflows that could be utilised to service debt and materially de-gear. or other restrictions being placed upon the Company.
+The Company could dispose of assets in order to generate liquidity.